sec-edgar/sec-edgar/docs/source/filings.rst

 There are currently two supported ways to fetch filings.
-If you are interested in grabbing specific types of filings for a specific set of companies, it is suggested that you use :class:`secedgar.filings.Filing`.
-If you are interested in fetching all filings from any given day, you should use :class:`secedgar.filings.DailyFilings`.
+If you are interested in grabbing specific types of filings for a specific set of companies, it is suggested that you use :class:`secedgar.core.Filing`.
+If you are interested in fetching all filings from any given day, you should use :class:`secedgar.core.DailyFilings`.

-Filings can be downloaded using :class:`secedgar.filings.Filing`.
+Filings can be downloaded using :class:`secedgar.core.Filing`.

 Supported filing types can be found at :ref:`filingtypes`

 Filing
 ------

-.. autoclass:: secedgar.filings.Filing
+.. autoclass:: secedgar.core.Filing
    :members:

 Examples